tinymce/tinymce-docs/rtc/introduction.md

 ### Browser support

-RTC only supports the latest desktop versions of Chrome, Firefox, Microsoft Edge and Safari.
+RTC only supports the latest desktop versions of:

+* Google Chrome
+* Mozilla Firefox
+* Microsoft Edge
+* Apple Safari

 Older browsers will not be supported.

 ### Mobile support